meetuparchive/mwp-cli/docs/track.md

-## Time `mope time [start|end|track]`
+## Track `mope track [start|end|track]`

-This utility keeps track of time values, using the file system to persist and aggregate data that can be sent to a third party tracker such as New Relic Insights
+This utility keeps track of arbitrary values, using the file system to persist and aggregate data that can be sent to a third party tracker such as New Relic Insights

 ### Env requirements